gerzsonredi/mannequin-segmenter-new/README.md

 - Check the troubleshooting section above
 - Review logs for error details
 - Ensure all environment variables are set correctly
-- Verify AWS S3 permissions and connectivity
+- Verify GCS permissions and connectivity